For live links, click to: riverhouses.org/2019-whitman-200 😊

-What world treasures have you explored in your homeschool this week? 😊
+What wonderful words have you found and what literary discoveries have you made in your homeschool this week? 😊

-❡ The great globe itself: This is one of our regular Homeschool States & Countries posts.
-Add your name to our free weekly mailing list (riverhouses.org/newsletter) and get great homeschool teaching ideas delivered right to your mailbox all through the year. 🌍
+❡ Stay in the loop: This is one of our regular Homeschool Language & Literature posts.
+Add your name to our free weekly mailing list (riverhouses.org/newsletter) and get more great homeschool teaching ideas delivered right to your mailbox all through the year. 🗞